Applib-HarmonyOS/AppRate-for-ohos/README.md

 ## Dependency
-1. For using apprater module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
+1. For using apprate module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
 ```groovy
     dependencies {
     implementation fileTree(dir: 'libs', include: ['*.jar', '*.har'])